lamcy417/spring-batch-5.0.0-migrate-wiki/Spring-Batch-5.0-Migration-Guide.md

 Moreover, this version marks the migration to Jakarta EE 9.
 Please make sure to update your import statements from `javax.*` to `jakarta.*` for all EE APIs you use.

+In addition to that:

+* `org.springframework:spring-jdbc` is now a required dependency in `spring-batch-core`
+* `junit:junit` is now an optional dependency in `spring-batch-test`

 ## Database schema updates

 #### Oracle